XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

 A "trust line" is link between two accounts in Ripple that represents an explicit statement of willingness to hold gateway debt obligations.
 Those debt obligations, which we call *issuances*, are digital assets that can be sent and traded.
 A *gateway deposit* is when someone sends value (outside the Ripple Network) to a gateway in exchange for issuances on the Ripple network.
 An issuance represents a promise that whoever holds the issuance can redeem it with the issuer on the Ripple Network for that amount of value (off the Ripple Network).
 Doing so is a *gateway withdrawal*.

 All assets in Ripple, except for the native cryptocurrency XRP, are represented as issuances.
 Issuances get their value from the promise that the gateway issuing them will honor the obligation that the issuances represent; there is no computer system that can force a Ripple gateway to honor that obligation.
-Therefore, trust lines ensure that users only hold issuances from gateways they trust.
+Therefore, trust lines ensure that users only hold issuances from gateways they trust to pay out when needed.

+## Suggested Business Practices ##

+The value of a gateway's issuances in Ripple comes directly from users' trust that the gateway will pay withdrawals when needed.
+Since a gateway cannot pay out if it shuts down, it is also in users' interest that a gateway does not shut down.
+There are a number of precaution a gateway can take that reduce the risk of business interruptions:

+* Use [Hot and Cold Wallets](#hot-and-cold-wallets) to limit your risk profile on the network.
+* Comply with anti-money-laundering regulations for your jurisdiction, such as the [Bank Secrecy Act](http://en.wikipedia.org/wiki/Bank_Secrecy_Act).
+This usually includes requirements to collect ["Know-Your-Customer" (KYC) information](http://en.wikipedia.org/wiki/Know_your_customer).
+* Read and stay up-to-date with [Gateway Bulletins](https://ripple.com/knowledge_center/gateway-bulletins/), which provide news and suggestions for Ripple gateways.
+* Clearly publicize all your policies and fees.

 ### Hot and Cold Wallets ###